WallstreetDAO-KLH/.github/profile/README.md

 ## 🍿 Fun Facts
 - Our squad is made up of students from all sorts of majors, making it a super diverse crew.
 - We throw themed events and hackathons that are absolute bangers.
-- Popcorn is our go-to snack during brainstorming sessions!
+- Snickers is our go-to snack during brainstorming sessions!

 ## 🧙 Pro Tip
 You can do some epic stuff with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 Join the Web3 wave with The WallStreet DAO!